-- 9.8 A student wishing to exercise a right of appeal must give notice in writing, using the appropriate proforma which is obtainable from www.anglia.ac.uk/appeals, to the Academic Registrar67 within 25 working days of the date of the meeting of the Anglia Ruskin Awards Board68.
-This proforma must state the grounds and evidence on which the student wishes to appeal. - 9.9 In very exceptional circumstances, and with the explicit agreement of the Chair of the Senate acting on the advice of the Academic Registrar, an appeal outside the normal time limits may be considered in accordance with the Academic Regulations governing academic appeals. - 9.10 A student wishing to appeal on the grounds that there has been a material administrative error or that the assessments were not conducted in accordance with the Academic Regulations is required to send to the Academic Registrar such documentary evidence as is appropriate to support the appeal.
+- 9.9 A student wishing to exercise a right of appeal must give notice in writing, using the appropriate proforma which is obtainable from www.aru.ac.uk/appeals, to the Academic Registrar within 25 working days of the date of the meeting of the Anglia Ruskin Awards Board, Academic Appeals (Stage 2) Panel Hearing or Assessment Offences (Stage 2) Panel Hearing.
+This proforma must state the grounds and evidence on which the student wishes to appeal. - 9.10 In very exceptional circumstances, and with the explicit agreement of the Chair of the Senate acting on the advice of the Academic Registrar, an appeal outside the normal time limits may be considered in accordance with the Academic Regulations governing academic appeals. - 9.11 A student wishing to appeal on the grounds that there has been a material administrative error or that the assessments were not conducted in accordance with the Academic Regulations is required to send to the Academic Registrar such documentary evidence as is appropriate to support the appeal.
 Such evidence must be sent to the Academic Registrar at the same time as the proforma is completed.
-The Academic Registrar also notifies the student's Director of Studies that an appeal has been submitted. - 9.11 The Academic Registrar has the right to call for additional written evidence from the appellant and/or Anglia Ruskin University staff and to include any such additional evidence as he/she thinks is conducive to a better informed judgement. - 9.12 Once an appeal has been lodged with the Academic Registrar, the appellant may continue and fully engage with his/her course69, undertaking placements and/or elements of assessment or re-assessment without prejudice to the outcome of the appeal, provided that in doing so the appellant does not put him/herself or others at risk.
-The final decision regarding attendance at Anglia Ruskin University or in a placement remains with the Director of Studies who may take action in accordance with the Fitness to Practise Regulations within the Rules, Regulations and Procedures for Students. - 9.13 Any credit attained as an appellant continues and fully engages with the course whilst an academic appeal is being progressed (as permitted in Regulation 9.12) is declared null and void if the appeal is eventually dismissed and where the original decision of the Awards Board was to discontinue the appellant (ie: the Awards Board's original decision is upheld).
-Therefore, any such credit attained cannot contribute to the conferment of an intended or intermediate award.
+The Academic Registrar also notifies the student's Director of Studies that an appeal has been submitted. - 9.12 The Academic Registrar has the right to call for additional written evidence from the appellant and/or Anglia Ruskin University staff and to include any such additional evidence as he/she thinks is conducive to a better informed judgement.

-Throughout Section 9, responsibilities assigned to the Academic Registrar may be delegated by the Academic Registrar to a nominee (usually the Examinations & Academic Appeals Manager of the Academic Registry's Quality Assurance Service)
+&lt;sup>80 Throughout Section 9, responsibilities assigned to the Academic Registrar may be delegated by the Academic Registrar to a nominee (usually the Academic Registry's Examinations & Academic Appeals Manager)

-International students for whom a discontinuation decision has been made by the Awards Board and who are studying under a Tier 4 Visa are required to submit their academic appeal within ten working days in order to avoid the withdrawal of the sponsorship of their Tier 4 Visa (in line with UKVI requirements).
+&lt;sup>81 International students for whom a discontinuation decision has been made by the Awards Board and who are studying under a Tier 4 Visa are required to submit their academic appeal within ten working days in order to avoid the withdrawal of the sponsorship of their Tier 4 Visa (in line with UKVI requirements).
 If the appeal is not submitted within these ten working days, such students should make arrangements to leave the UK but are entitled to submit their academic appeal within the standard 25 working days deadline